openwrt/openwrt/README.md

 2. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/
+   a.
+You may need to run `./scripts/feeds install libpam` if you get some errors about it missing

 3. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.